 Las Animas is a fantastic isolated beach which is only accessible via water taxis.
 Located 20 km to the south of Puerto Vallarta, between Tomatlan and Quimixto, Las Animas is the ideal beach destination in Puerto Vallarta for sailing, fishing, horseback riding, kayak tours as well as bird-watching or simply observing the exuberant fauna.
 To arrive, take a water taxi from Boca de Tomatlan or the dock at Los Muertos Beach.

-Yelapa offers visitors almost one full kilometer of open beach which embraces crystalline, rock-free water and fine sand.
-Encircled by the Sierra Madre, this beautiful fishing town is a hot spot for tourists who like to explore its stone-paved streets, interact with the locals or take a visit the local 114 ft.
-(35 m) waterfall.
+Yelapa offers visitors almost almost 2 miles of open beach that embraces crystalline, rock-free water and fine sand.
+Encircled by the Sierra Madre, this beautiful fishing town is a hot spot for tourists who like to explore its stone-paved streets, interact with the locals or take a visit the local 114 ft (35 m) waterfall.
 And don’t miss the delicious pies sold by the street vendors!
 Yelapa is located to the south of Puerto Vallarta, between Quimixto and Pizota.
 To arrive, take a water taxi or follow Highway 200.